ogrieb/ogrieb.github.io/_posts/2016-12-25-site-launch-learning-curve.md

 theme: jekyll-theme-cayman
 ```

-Besides that file, there was only the theme's showcasing `index.md`.
-The html as well as the CSS content seemed to have become included implicitly.
-The `index.md` only included markdown content for the page's body.
+Besides that file, there was only the theme's showcasing `index.md`, which only included markdown content for the page's body.
+The layouting html as well as the CSS content seemed to have become included implicitly, i.e. hidden.

 So I was a bit lost, how to costumize the page's layout itself?
-The pages title in the header for example was shown as 'ogrieb.github.io' and I had no idea where that value came from.
-The guide I looked at before had the page-header explicitly set in the `_layouts` folder.
+The page's title in the header for example was shown as 'ogrieb.github.io' and I had no idea where that parameter was set.
+The guide had the page-header layout - and with that, all included 'liquid tags' as I would learn to call them - explicitly set in the now abscent `_layouts` folder.

-ToBeContinued
+Reading the Cayman theme's [README](https://github.com/pages-themes/cayman/blob/master/README.md) (again) then cleared up those questions - and here we are!

+Cheers
+Oliver Grieb